 Gavin Bryars \ Hommages [LTMCD 2503]

-Featured musicians included Andrew Bilham, Ronald Reah, Andrew Renshaw, Nigel Shipway, Dave Smith, John White and Marie Wilson, as well as Gavin Bryars himself on piano and vibraphone.
+Featured musicians included Andrew Bilham, Ronald Reah, Andrew Renshaw, Nigel Shipway, Dave Smith, John White and Marie Wilson, as well as Bryars himself on piano and vibraphone.
 This the only album which documents the important period between Bryars' early experimental music and later works from Medea onwards, as well as his enthusiasm for small composer/performer ensembles.

-This 63 minute digital remaster of Hommages includes two bonus tracks composed and recorded by Bryars during the same period: Danse Dieppoise, and lengthy piano piece Out Of Zaleski's Gazebo.
+This 63 minute digital remaster of Hommages includes two bonus tracks composed and recorded during the same period: Danse Dieppoise, and lengthy piano piece Out Of Zaleski's Gazebo.
 The booklet features extensive notes by Gavin Bryars on the origin and performance of all six pieces, and preserves the original album cover artwork by Marc Borgers.